-3D printing unique objects with large overhangs and bridges often requires the printing of support materials.
+3D printing unique objects with large overhangs and bridging surface prints often requires the printing of support materials,

 Supports break away (hopefully) from your print when it is finished.
 However, supports add time and material to the print, and can leave the surface of your print rough where it connected with the supports.
 People who print on 3DHubs will want to save time and material when printing.